Arush0808/Instagram-log-in-page/README.md

 # Instagram log-in page
-A responsive Instagram login page clone built using HTML and CSS for UI practice and design replication.
+A Instagram login page clone built using HTML and CSS for UI practice and design replication.